knobs-dev/indid-documentation/getting-started/gettingStarted.md

 # Project types on Indid

+Before starting to use the API or the SDK, it is necessary to create an account on Indid platform.
+After having created the account, a user must create a project.

+The user can choose among different combinations of projects, based on the way he wants to manage the security of his smart contract wallet.

 ## Guardians

 Indid uses the concept of guardians to protect the most delicate operations of the service.